 Modelling tools to measure the environmental impacts of aviation

-Each of the three EUROCONTROL modelling tools successfully passed ICAO’s stress tests in 2008-2009 and has since become part of the approved suite of assessment models used by ICAO’s Committee on Aviation Environmental Protection (CAEP) to assess future regulatory policy options such as introducing tighter aircraft noise and emissions standards, and future trends.
+All three of these models successfully passed ICAO’s stress tests in 2008-2009 and have since become part of the approved suite of assessment models used by the ICAO’s Committee on Aviation Environmental Protection (CAEP).
+These models are designed to assess future regulatory policy options such as introducing tighter aircraft noise and emissions standards and future trends.

 AEM, Open-ALAQS, and IMPACT are also the recommended models for conducting environmental impact assessments in SESAR.